 How Goverlan Reach authorizes a transaction

-An important aspect of the Goverlan Reach security model is that it uses native Windows Local Account or Active Directory authentication and privileges.
+An essential aspect of the Goverlan Reach security model is that it uses native Windows Local Account or Active Directory authentication and privileges.
 No proprietary authentication takes place while executing a task in Active Directory or on a remote machine.

 Every transaction is performed under the credentials of the Goverlan Reach operator (or specified alternate credentials) and is approved/rejected and audited by the native Windows security layer.
 If a user does not hold the necessary privileges to perform an action, Goverlan Reach simply returns an Access Is Denied message.
 Essentially, Goverlan Reach does not provide its user with any more privileges than the ones allocated to them in Active Directory.